DesislavaNaydenova/PP4_OurFamilyRestaurant/README.md

 - For Django Tutorials: [Django Tutorials](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django)
 - For the FavIcon: [Icons8](https://icons8.com/)
 - For date and time picker: [flatpickr](https://flatpickr.js.org/)
+- For Map in the Contact template: [GoogleMaps](https://www.google.com/map)
+- For the code needed to add the map cluster: [CodeInstitute](https://learn.codeinstitute.net/) and [jsfiddle.net/](https://jsfiddle.net/)

 👩🏻‍💻 View an example of a completed Credits section [here](https://github.com/kera-cudmore/BookWorm#Credits)